LaTeX customization¶

 As an experimental feature, Sphinx can use user-defined template file for

-LaTeX source if you have a file named _templates/latex.tex_t
+LaTeX source if you have a file named _templates/latex.tex_t in your

 project.

-Additional files longtable.tex_t
+Additional files longtable.tex_t, tabulary.tex_t and

-can be added to _templates/
+tabular.tex_t can be added to _templates/ to configure some aspects

 of table rendering (such as the caption position).